 Bali is one of the most desirable places in the world to travel to, that much is known.
 Everywhere you look, there are opulent beach clubs and lavish resorts full of beautiful people.

 But Bali can also be one of the most affordable luxury destinations in the world as well.
-Seriously, the villa rentals in Bali are not that expensive, especially around the Canggu area.
+Seriously, the villa rentals in Bali are not that expensive, even when you visit Canggu.
 For a reasonable price, you could get the works: we’re talking private pool, mani/pedis, a cook, all that and then some.

 Consider booking a villa next time you go on holiday in Canggu.
 The price is almost always right and you’d be surprised at how much get.
 Even chronic shoestring backpackers will be shocked at how far their dollars go when booking one of these.